NGRP/node-red-contrib-viseo/node-red-contrib-ms-oxford/README.md

 # Node-RED

-A Node-RED node to use microsoft cognitive services.
+A Node-RED node to add AI to your chatbot, connected to Microsoft Cognitive Services API.
+These are nodes related to IRMA, an Image Recognition Magic App available [here](irma.viseo.io).

+This node is part of project [node-red-contrib-viseo](https://github.com/NGRP/node-red-contrib-viseo) powered by [VISEO](http://www.viseo.com) Technologies.

 ## Quick Start